sborms/futsalfriend/README.md

 :couple: Do you want to find a team as a new player?

-:smirk: Do you care to analyse vanity statistics?
+:smirk: Do you care to analyze vanity statistics?

 :mega: Do you desire to receive jolly tactical advice?